- Special Offers

 Gleanealy, Ashford, Co Wicklow

-Ballyknocken House, Ashford, County Wicklow Perfectly placed for walking holidays in the Wicklow Hills, playing golf, or simply for touring the area, Catherine Fulvio’s charming Victorian farmhouse provides comfort, cosiness, home-cooked food and hospitality.
-A gently Victorian theme prevails: bedrooms have been charmingly done up, with antique furniture and very good beds - and pretty bathrooms, five of which have Victorian baths.
-Catherine cooks four course dinners for guests, based on local produce, including vegetables and herbs from the Ballyknocken farm (with wine list including some specially imported wines).
-All this, plus extensive breakfasts, a relaxing atmosphere and the option of cookery classes, ensure guests keep coming back for more..
+Catherine Fulvio may now be famous as a TV chef and cookery book author with a cookery school here in the Wicklow Hills but, before all that, she had already taken over the B&B that her late mother had run at the family farm.
+Perfectly placed for walking holidays, playing golf, or simply touring the area, the charming Victorian farmhouse provides comfort and cosiness, along with good cooking and genuine hospitality.
+A gently Victorian theme prevails: bedrooms are charmingly done up, with antique furniture and very good beds - and pretty bathrooms, some with Victorian baths.
+Catherine cooks four course dinners for guests, with vegetables and herbs coming from the farm - and, thanks to her Italian husband, some specially imported wines on the drinks list.
+All this, plus extensive breakfasts, a relaxing atmosphere and the option of cookery classes, ensures guests keep coming back for more.